Origin

 Explore next: Africa, Ethiopia, Kenya, Rwanda.

-Ethiopia: Washed And Natural Traditions
+Ethiopia: Washed and Natural Traditions

 Ethiopia is one of the clearest examples of process-driven variation inside one origin.
 Washed Ethiopian coffees are often positioned as floral, tea-like and citrus-led, while well-made naturals can show berry, winey or tropical fruit expression.
 These are patterns, not guarantees.